jwillians/opendialup/README.md

 - Develop virtual modems capable of replacing real modems through hardware, enabling multiple incoming connections.
 This would also allow a single server to perform the functions of the VoIP server and RAS server simultaneously.

 - Develop a low-cost ATA to make access more accessible to everyone.

+- Provide a ready-to-use Docker image with the VoIP server.

 ## Contributions